As an Amazon Associate I earn from qualifying purchases.

 We’ve had some laughs, we’ve shared some favorite traditions, and we’ve built a little community on Facebook who loves to see what each other are baking.
 Join us, won’t you?

-I hope you’ll add these champagne Jell-O shots to your NYE menu, but if you don’t, I hope you’ll ring in 2020 with a happy heart and wishes for your best year yet.
+I hope you’ll add this champagne Jello shot recipe to your NYE menu, but if you don’t, I hope you’ll ring in 2020 with a happy heart and wishes for your best year yet.

 - Pour the seltzer into a small saucepan.
 Sprinkle the gelatin over the liquid and allow it to soften, about 5 minutes.